Bari la Lake deosai, lakes in pakistan

 The journey to Bari La Lake Deosai is an adventure in itself.
 The road leading to the lake is narrow and winding, and the drive can be challenging.
 However, the stunning views of the landscape along the way are worth the effort.

-Upon reaching the lake, visitors are greeted by crystal clear waters that reflect the surrounding mountains.
+Upon reaching the lake, visitors are greeted by crystal-clear waters that reflect the surrounding mountains.
 The lake is surrounded by lush greenery, and during the summer months, colorful wildflowers add to the beauty of the landscape.
 The serene atmosphere of the lake is perfect for those seeking peace and tranquility.
-Bari la lake Deosai

-A complete Deosai travel route for tourists and travelers that covers every corner of Deosai,; its nearby hidden areas, GultariMinimargRainbow lake Domel and Mini Deosai.
+A complete Deosai travel route for tourists and travelers that covers every corner of Deosai and its nearby hidden areas, GultariMinimargRainbow Lake Domel, and Mini Deosai.
 After repelling the rough road from Skardu to Deosai, the road bifurcates at the top of Deosai.
 The road to the left is called ‘Bari Laa’ (locally middle/underwater road) which leads towards Gultari.
-Gultari is a 6-hour trek along the Bari Laa route from Deosai Peak.
+Gultari is a 6-hour trek along the Bari La route from Deosai Peak.

 Deosai to Bari La Lake

 Bari Laa is the highest point of Deosai.
-Bari Laa top is home to 5 mini lakes.
+Bari La Top is home to 5 mini lakes.
 More than 95% of tourists have never touched this area simply because of the lack of guidance and the harshness of the path.
-Bari la lake Deosai

-Bari Laa via Dudial and Matial villages along the crystal clear river to Faranshat.
+Bari La via Dudial and Matial villages along the crystal clear river to Faranshat.
 Faranshat is a military area.
 Deosai to PWD Guesthouse of Faranshat is a free zone.
 Maneuvering in this area without entry clearance is not permitted.
-This path again splits into two branches; the left route goes to Gultari Shakma which is part of the LoC and does not allow anyone to visit there.
-The right side of the route will connect you to Gultari Khas, locals and tourists who have entry permit can only go to Gultari Khas.
+This path again splits into two branches, the left route goes to Gultari Shakma which is part of the Line of Control (LOC) with India and does not allow anyone to visit there.
+The right side of the route will connect you to Gultari Khas, locals and tourists who have entry permits can only go to Gultari Khas.

 Deosai to Murtaza Top

-The other way to Gultari is from Murtaza peak.
-Follow Deosai road from Skardu to Kala Pani before reaching Sheosar lake.
-The path splits into two, one leads to Murtaza peak which is 2 to 2.5 hours journey from Deosai.
-The other name of Murtaza peak is Mini Deosai, very famous for its amazing view of nature.
-From the top of Murtaza to move forward to Gultari or Minimarg requires an entry permit.
+The other way to Gultari is from Murtaza Peak.
+Follow Deosai road from Skardu to Kala Pani before reaching Sheosar Lake.
+The path splits into two, one leads to Murtaza peak which is a 2 to 2.5-hour journey from Deosai.
+The other name of Murtaza Peak is Mini Deosai, very famous for its amazing view of nature.
+From the Murtaza Top to move forward to Gultari or Minimarg requires an entry permit.
 A permit is required to enter these border areas.

 Deosai to Burzil Top